tomomano/aws-cdk-dojo/api-cors-lambda-crud-dynamodb/tutorial/README.md

 )
 ```

 Now, to check everything has been working correctly so far, try deploying the stack by `cdk deploy` command.
-Go to the AWS Console, and check that a new DynamoDB table was actually created.
+Go to the AWS Console, and confirm that a new DynamoDB table was actually created.

 ### Implementing POST method

 #### Create a lambda function
-Next, we will create a POST API unser `/items`.
+Next, we will create a `POST` API under `/items`.

 First, create a new directory named `api/`.
 In there, create a lambda function handler named `create.py`, and paste the following code:
 ```python